kknp235/wit-chatbot/README.md

 # wit-chatbot
 wit-chatbot used wit.ai as the brain to classify intents and entities.
 We have added greetings and pizza ordering as a capabilities to the chat bot.
 You can launch the app and communicate using browser chat window.

+### Train your wit.ai server with greetings and pizza ordering examples

 ### Installation
 wit-chatbot requires [Node.js](https://nodejs.org/) v4+ to run.